 Birds really have it made.
 They’ve got beaks, feathers, nests—everything an animal could possibly want.
 Some of them can even fly.
-I imagine some of them are even smart enough to appreciate the experience: the vistas, the rush of pure air, the graceful weightlessness of flight.

-Humans are certainly inclined to appreciate such an activity; unfortunately, no matter how hard we flap our arms, we will never achieve liftoff.
+Then you got humans.
+No matter how hard we flap our arms, we will never achieve liftoff.
 But that’s not stopped us from trying to obtain a bird’s eye view.

-So no matter whether you’re raring to throw yourself off a cliff, or more inclined to appreciate nature at its roots, I invite you to read on, and familiarize yourself with five ziplines in Asheville.
+So no matter whether you’re raring to throw yourself off a cliff, or more inclined to appreciate nature at its roots, I invite you to read on, and familiarize yourself with the five best ziplines in Asheville.

 Before getting into the meat of this one, I should note that ziplines in Asheville tend to suffer from an unfortunate lack of creativity in terms of names.
 Usually they go for some combination of “Canopy, Adventure,” and/or “Tours.”
 Sometimes they throw in “America” for good measure.
 However, its worth keeping them straight, as their contents are distinguishable.